AzyCrw4282/mysql-gateway/README.md

 - MySQL - MySQL RDBMS

-##### NB: This project is still in development and so is not recommended for production use or application with security vulnerability.
+##### NB: This project is still in development and so is not recommended for production use or for an application with security vulnerability.